 BHP delays decision on Jansen potash project by a few months

-BHP had previously said it expected to make a decision by mid year on whether to proceed with the project in Canada's Saskatchewan province, which is estimated to cost up to $5.7 billion in its first phase.
+The world's biggest miner has estimated the project in Saskatchewan province would cost up to $5.7 billion in its first phase.
+The project offers diversification into agriculture markets given that potash is a key element in plant nutrition that also makes crops more drought resistant.

 "We are considering two options in terms of the port.
-One is a commercial option at the port of Vancouver, one is a greenfield option," Ragnar Udd, President of BHP's Minerals America said on Thursday.
+One is a commercial option at the port of Vancouver, one is a greenfield option," said Ragnar Udd, president of BHP's Minerals America.

 "We would like to have those locked in before we take them to the board," he said.